 The Muhlenberg Center for Teaching and Learning (MCTL) and the Faculty Development and Scholarship Committee (FDSC) are pleased to invite you to the co-sponsored event:

 4:00 PM – 5:30 PM

 All interested faculty and staff are welcome.
 An assortment of appetizers, wine, beer, and other beverages will be provided.

 This will be an interactive event highlighting faculty work that was supported by either the types of grant funding linked to MCTL (New Course Development Grants, Pedagogical Development Grants, and Small Group Pedagogical Development Grants) or the funding available through FDSC (Summer Research Grants, Summer Collaborative Grants with Students, and Mellon Community Grants).

 Faculty discussants will share information about how they framed and executed their pedagogical and/or scholarly projects and how the grant funding facilitated their progress.
 As the next round of applications for such funding will be due early in the spring semester, we believe this session will also provide timely opportunities to talk about potential projects.

 Faculty participants include Sharon Albert, Sue Clemens, Tom Cragin, Gail Eisenberg, Yariv Fadlon, Will Gryc, Tineke D'Haeseleer, Roland Kushner, Jonathan Lassiter, Daniel Leisawitz, Dawn Lonsinger, Matt Moore, Leticia Robles-Moreno, Stefanie Sinno, and Mattieu de Wit.

-The Digital Learning Team (DLT) and the Faculty Center for Teaching (FCT) are pleased to invite you to the interactive event:
+The Digital Learning Team (DLT) and the Muhlenberg Center for Teaching and Learning (MCTL) are pleased to invite you to the interactive event:

 Digital Brew III